about forScoreMusic Power Performance Design Tools

 Groups is a paid service that lets you automatically share read-only copies of your music and setlists with colleagues.
 As you work, they’ll receive updated scores, metadata, annotations, and setlists even when they’re miles away.

 When you’ve got one long PDF file with multiple pieces in it, you’ll probably want to be able to jump to a particular song quickly.
-That’s why we created Bookmarks.
+That’s why we created Bookmarks: give a page a name to get back there instantly.

-Bookmarks are more than just references to a single page; they let you transform a set of pages from one PDF file and turn them into a virtual item in your forScore library.
+Bookmarks can be more than just references to a single page, though, they also allow you to transform a set of pages from one PDF file into a virtual item in your forScore library.
 The result looks just like any other file in your collection, and it can be added to setlists just like scores can.
 They also have their own metadata so you can browse or search for them just as you normally would.

 If your PDF file has a table of contents, forScore can even take that information and create bookmarks for you instantly.
 Or, if you prefer, you can use the table of contents as-is to navigate to a particular page.

-Coming soon with forScore 10.2, you can also create bookmarks by importing data from a comma-separated values (CSV) file.
+New in forScore 10.2, you can also create bookmarks by importing data from a comma-separated values (CSV) file.
 There’s no prep work to do on your computer ahead of time, just assign columns of data to specific types of forScore metadata, then browse through each record to make sure things look right.
-It’s a flexible tool that can save you hours of typing.
+Find CSV files online for popular compilations, or create them quickly and comfortably with any spreadsheet editor.

 Configure your setup by sending score-specific commands, or open a particular score with an incoming message.